More about: 7 Best Day Trips to Chianti from Florence

 A short excursion designed to explore the best of the Chianti vineyards, departing from Florence.
 This is a very popular tour option, so it is offered by several local companies in Florence.

-Although the specific details of the experience will depend on the company you choose, many companies include the following activities in their itinerary: the company of an expert local guide, a short tour of the small town of Greve, and the opportunity to taste some of Chianti's best wines
+Although the specific aspects of the experience will depend on the company you hire, many companies include the following activities in their itinerary: the company of an expert local guide, a brief tour of the small town of Greve, and the opportunity to taste some of the best Chianti wines

-This is an ideal option for travelers on a tight schedule who are only spending four days or less in Florence.
+This is an ideal option for travelers in a hurry whose stay in Florence is no more than four days.
 This way, you can spend a few hours getting to know some areas of Tuscany and devote the rest of your time to exploring the city's museums and monuments.

 Additional information

-• Duration: Designed to take place in half a day, the tour lasts approximately 5 hours.
+- Duration: Designed to be completed in half a day, the excursion lasts approximately 5 hours.

 3. Gastronomic excursion to Chianti from Florence